nsimmonds/nickoin/README.md

 ## Why build this?

 The best way to understand distributed consensus systems is to build one.
-This project demystifies blockchain beyond the hype - understanding the actual engineering constraints, security models, and architectural tradeoffs.
+This project demystifies blockchain beyond the hype: understanding the actual engineering constraints, security models, and architectural tradeoffs. **This is not a coin meant for distribution**.
+Please do not mine Nickoins; as a safeguard I've mined a bunch myself and will absolutely dump them and ruin the market if you try to make money off this.

 ## Status